Ben White (footballer): International career

 On 25 May 2021, White was named in England's provisional 33-man squad for UEFA Euro 2020, with the tournament taking place in the summer of 2021 due to the previous year's postponement as a result of the COVID-19 pandemic.
 This was White's first ever call-up to the national team at any level.
 He was one of seven players cut from the squad on 1 June, although the players who were cut remained in the squad for the two warm up games against Austria and Romania.
 White made his England debut coming on as a substitute, replacing Jack Grealish in the 1–0 victory over Austria at the Riverside Stadium on 2 June.
 He cleared a shot from Alessandro Schöpf off the line, preventing a late equaliser.
-He became the fifth Brighton player to play for England, and the second in just under three years after Albion team mate and captain Lewis Dunk was capped in November 2018.
+He became the fifth Brighton player to play for England, and the second in just under three years after Albion teammate and captain Lewis Dunk was capped in November 2018.
 White made his first start in the second and final warm up match on 6 June, playing the whole match in the 1–0 victory over Romania, again played at the Riverside Stadium.

 On 7 June 2021, White was named in the 26-man squad for Euro 2020 as a replacement for the injured Trent Alexander-Arnold.
 White remained unused in the tournament where England finished as runners-up in the Championships.

 On 10 November 2022, White was named in England's 26-man squad for the 2022 FIFA World Cup.
-He left the tournament for personal reasons on 30 November 2022, and was not expected to return.
+He left the tournament for personal reasons on 30 November, and was not expected to return.

+On 14 March 2024, England manager Gareth Southgate said that White had informed England that he did not want to be considered for selection for the national set up.
+Southgate denied that personal issues between himself and White or between White and England coach Steve Holland, which had been the subject of press speculation, were a factor in White's decision.
+Southgate said the "door was wide open" for him to return.
+He added: "[White] would be in this squad but he's not available to us and I have to focus on who can help us.
+It was later reported that White's self-imposed exile from the England team started with a 'barbed comment' from Southgate's assistant Holland in front of other members of the squad at the World Cup in Qatar in November 2022.